The Development of Article V, U.S. Constitution, at the Federal Convention of 1787

 By Publius Huldah

-- Mr. Randolph & Geo.
-Mason wanted States to be able to make amendments without the assent of Congress (May 29, June 11) and in a manner which did not depend on Congress (Sep.
-15, 1787).
+- Mr. Randolph & George Mason wanted The People to be able to make amendments without the assent of Congress (May 29, June 11) and in a manner which did not depend on Congress (Sep 15, 1787).

 - Several questioned the propriety of making Congress’ assent to amendments unnecessary (June 11, 1787).